LIVENlab/enbios/docs/Fundamentals.md

 }
 ```

-Upon running the experiment with the fiven configuration we get this result (if converted into a dict):
+Upon running the experiment with the given configuration we get this result (if converted into a dict):

 ```json
 {
   "normal scenario": {